 Minneapolis, MN 55411

-LifeSource Donate Life Ambassadors are invited to join us on Wednesday, December 17th at our new River Road Headquarters to celebrate the year and all of your contributions to LifeSource’s mission of saving lives.
-We will be offering tours of our new building prior to the event from 11:00 am–11:30 am and immediately following the event from 1:00 pm–1:30 pm.
+LifeSource Donate Life Ambassadors are invited to join us on Wednesday, December 9th at our River Road Headquarters to celebrate the year and all of your contributions to LifeSource’s mission of saving lives.

 2225 West River Road North